jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 Navigating around
 -----------------
 The program consists of a menu bar, a title area, a figure area and a status/help area.
 The contents of all of these depends on what you're doing.
-If you enter the cell detection screen, then methods relevant to cell detection will be shown.
+If you enter the cell detection view, then methods relevant to cell detection will be shown.
+You can always go back to the main view using `View -> Exit this view`.

 The program is highly keyboard-dependent, although there are also menu options available for everything.
 I prefer using the keyboard shortcuts myself, but for people new to this program that is of course no options.